550.5 Income Excluded in Computing Eligibility

 7 CFR § 273.9(c)(1)(i)(B)

-NOTE: If the child care provider is a member of the household, payments from any outside source such as Child Care Works is counted as earned income for the household.
-However, if the child care provider is a member of the household and the source of payment is from another household member, the dependent care payment income is not counted as new income to the household.
+NOTE: If the child care provider is a member of the household, payments from any outside source such as Child Care Works are counted as earned income for the household.
+However, if the child care provider is a member of the household and the source of payment is another household member, the child care payments are not counted as new income to the household.
 This income would have already been counted towards the household’s total countable income.

 7 CFR § 273.9(c)(1)(vi)